TOOP4EU/toop-simulator/README.md

 <br/>

-Assuming that you have some external DC and DP urls (e.g. `http://memberstate.a:8080/to-dc` and `http://memberstate.b:8080/to-dp`), to run the simulator in `SOLE` mode, run the following command
+Assuming that you have some external DC and DP urls (e.g. `http://memberstate.a:8080/to-dc` and `http://memberstate.b:8080/to-dp`), to launch the simulator in `SOLE` mode, run the following command
 ```
 # using JVM ARGS
 java -DSIM_MODE=SOLE -DDC_URL="http://memberstate.a:8080/to-dc" \